 The 10mm loads 15 rounds with the cartridge and an additional 15 rounds of ammo with your reload.
 A polymer accessory rail along the slide gives you the option to add a light or laser.

 Going back to the grip, it feels incredibly comfortable.
-I could see shooters with smaller hands struggling a bit.
-But by and large, I think most people are going to feel right at home with this one.
+I could see shooters with smaller hands struggling a bit and I would recommend Springfield Hellcat for those in need of a great compact pistol.
+Nonetheless, I think most people are going to feel right at home with the XDM.
 The magazine release feels nice, too, with a good location that's easy to access.